agvxov/histui/documentation/BUGS.md

 i have no clue how, when or why it happens; seems like something i can live with
 + readline calling `return_input_available()` will SIGILL in debug builds;
 as far as im aware, its gcc 13 being retarded on nested functions
++ hitting enter when no line is selected segfaults